 Start by observing birds at your feeder and in your backyard.
 Feeder birds will be easier to identify than birds in the wild.
 For the most part, you will be looking at songbirds, not gulls, ducks, wading birds, or birds of prey.
-Sketch the birds you see in your field journal, and try and identify them with your field guides.
+Sketch the birds you see in your field journal and try and identify them with your field guides.
 This may seem difficult at first, but the more you pay attention, the more you and your kids will notice.
 Before long, you will be able to identify a handful of birds that frequent your feeder.
 Depending on where you live, you will see various warblers, finches, and sparrows, plus chickadees, starlings, cardinals, and bluejays.

-For more about the bird that frequent suburban, urban, and residential neighborhoods, I recommend two books — The Backyard Bird-Lover’s Guide: Attracting, Nesting, Feeding by Jan Mahnken and Private Lives of Garden Birds by Calvin Simonds.
+For more about the birds that frequent suburban, urban, and residential neighborhoods, I recommend two bird books — The Backyard Bird-Lover’s Guide: Attracting, Nesting, Feeding by Jan Mahnken and Private Lives of Garden Birds by Calvin Simonds.
 These books dig a little deeper into the lives of our most intimate wild friends, with helpful tips for attracting birds to your yard and garden.

-Tips for Backyard Birding with Kids
+Tips for Backyard Bird Watching with Kids

 - Keep your cats inside – According to Science News, domestic cats in the United States kill more than a billion birds each year.
 If you are going to attract birds to your yard with feeders, please keep your cats inside.

 - Create a bird-friendly habitat – Bird feeders are a great way to attract birds to your yard.
-You can also plant shrubs and trees to provide food and nesting sites, and provide a source of water (a bird bath, pond, or fountain) for your visitors.
+You can also plant shrubs and trees to provide food and nesting sites and provide a source of water (a birdbath, pond, or fountain) for your visitors.
 You can even turn your yard or garden into a certified wildlife habitat with the National Wildlife Federation.

 - Play backyard bird bingo – Once your kids can identify the birds that frequent your feeders, you can create a bird bingo game to play over breakfast.
 Print out pictures of the birds you are most likely to see in your yard, and glue them to a bingo card divided into nine or 16 squares.
 Whenever your kids spot a bird, they can put a penny on the square with the matching photo.

 - Build a birdhouse – A birdhouse is a great way to attract nesting birds to your yard.
 If you’re lucky, you’ll get to watch bird parents hatch eggs and raise their young.
-Bluebirds, wrens, chickadees, and titmice will often build nests inside bird houses.
+Bluebirds, wrens, chickadees, and titmice will often build nests inside birdhouses.
 Here’s an easy birdhouse tutorial that kids can build with adult supervision.

 - Join the Great Backyard Bird Count – Participating in a citizen science project is such a great way to put what you’ve been learning to good use.
 Spend a week in February counting birds in your backyard, and submit your findings via eBird.
 More than 160,000 people around the world take part in the Great Backyard Bird Count each year.

-Birding in the Field
+Bird Watching in the Field

 You will have the best luck seeing and hearing birds early in the morning or just after sunset.
 Boundaries between two habitats produce what is known as the edge effect — attracting species from different ecosystems for greater biodiversity.
 For an interesting mix of birds, look for places where two habitats come together.
 Remember to give birds plenty of space, especially during nesting season.